Taletex/SkanCoin/README.md

 ## Running for test
 After you have installed all requirements you can clone this project and run it following the next steps.
+If you don't want to install all requirements and you have Virtual Box installed you can skip the next steps and go to "Running with virtual box" section.

 #### 1 - Clone the project from master branch
 Open a terminal and write